 Just like a business needs a business plan, your social media actions need to be informed by a carefully crafted strategy.
-As we establish in our six-step guide to creating a social media marketing plan you must:
+As we establish in our guide to creating a social media marketing plan you must:

 - Set social media goals and objectives.
 It’s important to go beyond vanity metrics such as likes and retweets and also focus on factors like leads generated, conversion rates, and web referrals.
 Use the S.M.A.R.T goal framework—goals that are specific, measurable, attainable, relevant, and timely—when establishing your social media goals.

 - Conduct a social media audit.
 This means determining who is already connecting with you on social, which networks your target audience uses, and how your social media presence measures up against your competitors.
 Here’s our social media audit template to make this a cinch.

 - Create or improve your existing accounts.
 After choosing which social networks are best suited for your small business, build up your social presence on each network, in accordance with your broader business goals and audience.
 If you already have existing social accounts, ensure they’re updated to reflect your brand values.

 - Find inspiration.
 Look at what content those in your industry are already sharing, and use social listening to discover insights about appealing to prospects and setting yourself apart from your competition.
 It’s also advisable to look at industry leaders (Nike, Coca-Cola, Amazon, etc.) to see what they’re doing right and how to implement those tactics in your own strategy.